kahypar/kahypar/README.md

     numpages = {8}
     }

-A preliminary version our ALENEX'16 paper is available [here on arxiv][ALENEX16PAPER].

 KaHyPar-MF integrates implementations of the BK and incremental breadth first search (IBFS) maximum flow algorithm into the framework (see [/external_tools/maximum_flow/](/external_tools/maximum_flow/)).
 The BK algorithm has been described in

   	"An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Vision."